pranjalprateek6/Handwritten-Digits-Recognizer/README.md

 # Handwritten-Digits-Recognizer
-Handwritten Digits Recognizer using Tensorflow and MNIST dataset and GUI made using pygame
+Developed a Handwritten Digits Recognizer using Tensorflow and trained the model on the MNIST dataset for accurate digit classification.
+Integrated a user-friendly Graphical User Interface (GUI) using Pygame

 1.Extract the zip files in the same directory